 Optimal Fishing Times:

-- First light (dawn): Peak feeding period
+- First light (dawn): Peak feeding period with low-light advantage

-- Last light (dusk): Secondary feeding window
+- Last light (dusk): Secondary feeding window before dark

-- Outgoing tide: Maximum baitfish movement
+- Outgoing tide: Maximum baitfish movement and snapper activity

-- Slack tide: Good for finesse presentations
+- Slack tide: Effective for finesse presentations to wary fish

-- Night fishing: Excellent for wary fish
+- Night fishing: Excellent for educated fish in pressured areas

 Essential Gear for Bait Fishing Success